-In compliance to the ADB Safeguard and Disclosure policies, this report will be disclosed in the websites of MMRDA and ADB at least 120 days prior to ADB Board consideration.
-Further, semi-annual monitoring reports will be prepared by the MMRDA will be disclosed in the websites of MMRDA and ADB.
+In compliance to the ADB Safeguard and Disclosure policies, this report will be disclosed in the websites of MMRDA at least 120 days.
+Further, semi-annual monitoring reports will be prepared by the MMRDA will be disclosed in the websites of MMRDA.